JesseEmond/theoretical/merge/README.md

              !  ! (ys not sorted anymore)
 ```

 We break the sort on `ys`, which is a problem because then we would need to remember that there's a `4` sitting there that will eventually be the smallest element to grab (after `1  2  3`).
 We could try to remember that this one element is sitting there (with a pointer), but then how many more elements will we need to remember in the same manner before getting to that `4`?
-If we can come up with examples where that bookkeeping grows with `N`, we're no longer `O(1)` memory.
+If we can come up with examples where this additional bookkeeping grows with `N` (i.e. non-constant), we're no longer `O(1)` memory.

 What if we try to move the `4` to where it belongs in `ys`, via an `O(k)`  rotate (`k` being the number of elements in `ys` that are `< 4`), before doing that swap?
 A strategy like that would break down if we have something like this: